 If you have been keeping pace with the Blockchain sector, you are most likely to have come across the term ‘Hyperledger’.
 As the world is gradually focusing on decentralization, many Blockchain projects have continued to support Blockchain development.
-In the word of Blockchain, the two notable names are Ethereum and Bitcoin, which are the media favorites.
+In the world of Blockchain, the two notable names are Ethereum and Bitcoin, which are the media favorites.

 However, one of the Blockchain projects has not been receiving adequate attention in the media.
 On the other hand, this new project has also been crucial in simplifying the work of Blockchain developers.
 Just like other blockchains being started from scratch for different objectives, the Linux Foundation came up with the Hyperledger Project for a specific reason.